 Many people like to visit places like Orlando’s Sea World or California’s Monterey Bay Aquarium, but few know that the creatures residing in these aquatic environments are cared for by veterinarians and marine vet techs, among others.
 In fact, vet techs can play a substantial role assisting veterinarians in such facilities and may help them work with animals as varied as fish, mammals, octopus, reptiles and even amphibians, such as the Vietnamese mossy frog.

-It may help that these types of vet techs have an interest in marine biology, but it is just as essential that they have essential vet tech training, which can consist of knowledge about cytology (the study of cells), microbiology, radiology, ultrasound and many other skills.
-As well, marine and aquatic vet techs will need to know, among other things, how to take stool and urine samples (think of marine mammals!), give injections and keep accurate track of medical records.
+It may help that these types of vet techs have an interest in marine biology, but it is just as essential that they have essential vet tech training, which can consist of knowledge about cytology (the study of cells), microbiology, radiology, ultrasound, and many other skills.
+As well, marine and aquatic vet techs will need to know, among other things, how to take stool and urine samples (no easy task with marine mammals), give injections, and keep accurate track of medical records.

 Marine and Aquatic Vet Tech Career Outlook

-Specifically, graduates of marine vet tech schools may want to know that job opportunities for vet techs are expected to be strongest in rural areas.
-This may not sound promising for those interested in marine animal care.
-However, many of the organizations needing marine vet tech care could certainly be considered remote in the sense they are away from large and dense cities.
-Just consider the location of the Georgia Sea Turtle Center on Jekyll Island, Ga.; this facility needs a vet tech member on its staff to help care for sea turtles and other injured marine wildlife that come in, yet Jekyll Island, though populated, is a barrier island offering 10 miles of coastal beachfront.
+Many of the organizations needing marine vet tech care could certainly be considered remote in the sense they are away from large and dense cities.
+Just consider the location of the Georgia Sea Turtle Center on Jekyll Island, GA; this facility needs a vet tech member on its staff to help care for sea turtles and other injured marine wildlife.
+Jekyll Island, though populated, is a barrier island offering 10 miles of coastal beachfront.

 Marine Vet Tech Salary

 Pay for various types of vet tech positions will vary across the U.S. However, existing data seems to suggest that those working as marine and aquatic vet techs could make higher-than-average salaries compared to all vet tech working nationwide.
-The website SimplyHired notes that marine veterinary technicians earned an annual salary of $43,000, as of September 2013 data.
-SimplyHired also showed that aquatic veterinary technicians earned an average of $37,000 annually, but September 2013 SimplyHired information showed that vet techs in general (meaning across all specialties) earned an average annual income of $33,000.
+The website SimplyHired notes that marine veterinary technicians earned an annual salary of $42,247, as of October 2019.
+SimplyHired (2019) reported that vet techs in general (i.e., across all specialties) earned an average annual income of $32,642.

-Indeed, all these salaries are higher than the average yearly pay listed for vet techs in general, according to 2013 U.S. Bureau of Labor Statistics data.
-This BLS information shows that the average annual nationwide pay earned by vet techs working nationwide was $30,290.
-However there were variations: those in the highest 10 percent earned up to $44,030 while those in the lowest 10 percent earned as little as $21,030.
+According to another source,the U.S. Bureau of Labor Statistics (BLS 2019) found that the average annual salary of vet techs working nationwide was $35,560.
+Those in the highest 10 percent earned $50,010 and higher, while those in the lowest 10 percent earned $23,490 or less.
 Those with advanced education and more experience could potentially earn higher wages than others.

 Marine Vet Tech Job Requirements

-Like all vet techs, graduates of marine vet tech schools will need to be excellent communicators to be able to work with various members of an animal care team and to effectively communicate lab results or specific care procedures for recovering animals.
-They may need to be compassionate, notes the BLS, to be able to care for weakened or sickened animals and they must be physically strong should they have to restrain an animal.
-(Even though many marine animals may appear small, some, like the male Harbor seal, can weigh up to 375 pounds.)
+Like all vet techs, graduates of marine vet tech schools will need to be excellent communicators to be able to work with various members of an animal care team.
+They must effectively communicate lab results or specific care procedures for recovering animals.
+They need to be compassionate, notes the BLS, to be able to care for weakened or sickened animals and they must be physically strong should they have to restrain an animal.
+(Even though many marine animals may appear small, some, like the male harbor seal, can weigh up to 375 pounds.)
 A vet tech employment page for Sea World confirms the need for physical strength saying that its vet techs need to assist in some procedures for injured or upset animals, which can be very difficult to handle.

 Marine and aquatic vet techs may be called in to work unusual hours due to an animal emergency or because special watch or care is needed.
 As well, some of these vet techs will need to be available on weekends and holidays, when round-the-clock care for some injured marine animals may be necessary.